Tachypompilus ferrugineus: Biology

 Melilotus albus.
 In Syracuse, New York, males have been observed feeding on Daucus carota.

 During a period of observation in a cemetery in Syracuse, males were observed perched on the top of a monument with their antennae and legs outstretched and wings held flat along the dorsum.
 They chased one another from their favoured sites and pursued incoming females in flight.
 Both male and female wasps sheltered within a crevice close to the base of the monument at night and when it rained.
 Up to eight wasps (four males, four females) could occupy this space at the same time.

 When copulation was observed, the sequence was that a male and a female landed almost simultaneously very near each other on one side of the monument near the base.
 They walked slowly toward each other, both scissoring their wings (whereas vertical wing flicking is normal in spider wasps).
 They closed to within 2 cm of each other, face to face, scissoring their wings and vibrating their outstretched antennae.
 The much smaller male then flew to the rear of the female, mounted her while facing in the same direction as her, and assumed a position towards the rear of her abdomen.
 The male grasped the rear edge of her fore wings with his tarsal claws and curved his abdomen beneath hers to make contact with her genitalia.
 His fore tarsi then grasped the sides of her first gastral segment.
 The pair remained coupled but stationary for 27 seconds before separating, at which point the female flew off and was followed by the male for a distance of 1 m.

 Females have been observed dragging leaves into their nests in Ohio This wasp takes mainly large spiders of the families Lycosidae, Pisauridae, and Ctenidae with a preponderance of Lycosa wolf spiders, with the two main spider species caught being Tigrosa helluo and Rabidosa rabida.
 The female grasps the prey spider by its chelicerae or pedipalps and drags it along the ground walking backwards.
 In southern Canada, the dark fishing spider Dolomedes tenebrosus has been recorded as prey for this spider wasp.
 In Florida, Hogna timuqua has also been recorded as prey.
 The nest is often located under trees or buildings; dry, powdery soil is preferred for nest construction.
 The nest is a simple depression in the soil which the female wasp excavates by raking with her anterior legs and tamping down with her metasoma.
 The wasp drags the spider into the depression and an egg is deposited on the abdomen, near the base.
 The female wasp then backfills the depression by raking in soil and tamping with her metasoma.
 The nest is the camouflaged with pieces of debris collected from the vicinity of the nest.
+The wasp larva that emerges will then feed on the live paralyzed spider.